vijayarajv1704/calc/README.md

-# Ex.08 Design of a Simple Calculator
+# Ex.08 Design of a Standard Calculator

 ## AIM:
 To design a web application for a standard calculator with minimum five operations.